 The read head forms part of the positioning system in the Pepperl+Fuchs incident light process.
 The read head includes a camera module and an internal illumination unit.
-The read head uses these features to detect a colored tape stuck to the floor or a painted colored lane to track the lane.
+The read head uses this equipment to detect control codes and position markers that are affixed to the floor in the form of Data Matrix codes printed on a self-adhesive code tape.
 The read head detects Data Matrix tags to navigate within a grid.
-The read head detects control codes and position markers in the form of Data Matrix codes printed on a selfadhesive code tape.